 North Carolina Power of Attorney Forms

-Durable (Statutory) Power of Attorney – Expressly permits an agent to represent the principal in the areas they wish to be represented, in circumstances that include the principal’s incapacitation or death.
+Durable Power of Attorney – Expressly permits an agent to represent the principal’s finances before and/or after they become incapacitated.

 - State Definition of Power of Attorney (§ 32C-1-102(9)) – “A writing or other record that grants authority to an agent to act in the place of the Principal, whether or not the term power of attorney is used.”